yohasebe/fzf-alfred-workflow/README.md

 Select a folder in a Finder window or Alfred folder browser.
 Then press the hotkey.
 You can do this repeatedly until you finally reach the target file or directory.

 > Thanks to [Paul Spitzner](https://github.com/pSpitzner) for suggesting this.

+## List and Edit Search History

+The search key is automatically recorded in a file name (`fzf-search-history.txt`) in the workflow data directory (only if more than one search result is found).

+### Using keyword

+The `fzf-history` command reads this file and allows you to select one of your previous searches and repeat it.

+### Using user-specified hotkey

+Setup: Features → Workflows → fzf-alfred-workflow → Double click "fzf history search hotkey".

+### Editing Search History

+The fzf-edit-history command sends the path to the history file to Alfred, allowing you to edit it in the app of your choice.
+The history file contains lines of text, each consisting of the date and time of a past search, followed by the search key separated by a single vertical line (|).

+Example: `2023-05-13 20:14:51 +0900 | search string`

+Hotkey Setup: Features → Workflows → fzf-alfred-workflow → Double click "fzf history edit hotkey".

 ## Example Usage